 Tracing the source of the Perseus myth

 Danavas were a Vedic tribe.
 They considered themselves as offsprings of Danu, which could be another name for the Saraswati river.
-But regardless of their mythological origins, they really existed.
-Numerous Vedic texts speak of them, and many of their names are known.
-However, Vedas considered them as foreigners, and sometimes they labeled them as Kushanas or Tukharas (Turks).
+But regardless of their mythological origins, the fact is that they really existed.
+Numerous Vedic texts mention them, and many of their names are known.
+However, Vedas considered them as foreigners, and sometimes they labeled them as Kushanas or Tukharas.
 Kushans lived in Kashmir, and Kashmir is named after the sage Kashyapa.
 This is how strong was the myth in this part of the world.

-The kingdom of Kush and Kashmir had very close relations with ancient Persia, and this is where the name “Perseus” may come from.
-Danavas probably migrated in all directions, as we see that they left traces as far as Bali.
-But a large group migrated westwards.
+The kingdom of Kush and Kashmir had very close relations with ancient Persia – and as we saw, in the ancient Greek folk myhtology, Perseus meant “Persian”.
+Danavas probably migrated in all directions, as they left traces as far as Bali.
+However, a large group probably migrated westwards.
 Scholars agree that the main rivers of Europe – Don, Dnieper, and Danube, all have the root *danu – river.

-We know that Perseus myth arrived to Greece before Xerxes, or in other words before the 5th century BC.
+We know that the Perseus myth arrived in Greece before Xerxes, or in other words before the 5th century BC.
 We also know that Greeks related Perseus to Egypt too.
-Based on this information, and the astronomical dating, I would guess that the Vedic Danavas are actually the same as the Denyen – people of the seas in the Egyptian records.
+Based on this fact, I would guess that the Vedic Danavas are the same as the Denyen – people of the seas in the Egyptian records.
 They appeared out of nowhere, attacking Egypt in the 14th century BC.